Relationship Disclosure Information

 1. General

-The Ontario Securities Commission requires that we provide all of our clients with this Relationship Disclosure Information (“RDI”) which is designed to help clients of Startly Inc. a/o/a Startly Portal (“Startly”) clearly understand the nature of the services that are provided by Startly, and the necessary elements of satisfactory ongoing relationship.
+Applicable securities legislation requires that we provide all clients with this Relationship Disclosure Information (“RDI”), which is intended to help you understand the nature of the services provided by Startly and the elements of a satisfactory ongoing relationship.

 2. Registration